 About Us

-The Okanagan and Similkameen Invasive Species Society (OASISS) is a non-profit organization dedicated to the prevention, detection, and management of invasive species in the Okanagan-Similkameen.
-Established in 1996, this group was formally referred to as the South Okanagan-Similkameen Invasive Plant Society.
-In 2012, Society members opted to change the constitution to encompass invasive species, and subsequently changed the name of the Society.
+The Okanagan and Similkameen Invasive Species Society (OASISS) is a non-profit organization dedicated to the prevention, detection and management of invasive species in the Okanagan-Similkameen region.
+Established in 1996, OASISS addresses invasive species and their pathways of spread.
+Partners work collaboratively to prioritize species and management areas.

 Our Region